egaznep/toy_vae_example/README.md

     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Generated graphics and figures to be used in reporting │   ├── tb             <- TensorBoard writer outputs (tensorboard files are excluded in .gitignore).
+    │
     ├── environment.yaml   <- The requirements file for reproducing the analysis environment │